arunniddish/bluetooth/README.md

 # bluetooth LED_desktop_gui
 Note: Similar setup to the above "bluetooth" readme.
 This one has few changes which brings up the following update:

-      **1. Unique Pin number can be setup for RX and TX of bluetooth chip.**
+      1. Unique Pin number can be setup for RX and TX of bluetooth chip.

 	 Instead of using the default pins of RX and TX, different pin number can be set which acts as virtual ports.